 Once you’re sufficiently stuffed, head down towards the souks.
 Rue Semmarine is the main street and it connects all of the various souks.

-Each of which specialise in different products – from sections specialising in olives, to those focusing on metalware and ceramics, vibrantly coloured fabrics and everything in between.
+Each of which specialise in different products – from sections specialising in olives, to those focusing on metalware and ceramics, vibrantly coloured fabrics, and everything in between.

-Enjoy this time at a leisurely pace – let yourself get lost among the smell of spices, within the narrow alleyways and through the haze of sheesha.
+Enjoy this time at a leisurely pace.
+Let yourself get lost among the smell of spices, within the narrow alleyways, and through the haze of sheesha.

 Marrakech’s Serpentine souks can feel something like a labyrinth so if you find yourself lost or confused, ask a local to point you back towards the Djemma or follow the rooftop of the Koutoubia Mosque in the distance.

 After lunch, head across to the Majorelle garden.
 This picture-perfect spot was erected in the 1920s in honour of fashion designer Yves Saint Laurent.
 Here, every turn provides a fabulous photo opportunity.

 The walls are painted in a sky blue like that which is so adored at Chefchaouen and as you make your way through the garden, you traverse across intricately decorated mosaic walkways, over stunning tiled bridges covering petite blue lagoons filled with koi.

 Art aficionados will love the Museum of Islamic Art which is located within these gardens.
 There is also an enchanting little cafe where you can enjoy a refreshing hot cup of Arabic mint tea.